Free to use, for students aiming high

 The single system for applying to UK universities, with course search, deadlines and official guidance.
 Everything starts here.

-The current format, now three structured questions with a 4,000-character total.
+The current format, three structured questions sharing a 4,000-character total.
 Worth reading whatever course you are applying for.

 Use the subject sections above